The Difference Between A Hurricane, Typhoon, And Cyclone

 Definition Of A Hurricane

-It All Starts With A Tropical Depression
+1) It All Starts With A Tropical Depression

-A Tropical Depression forms when the warm air over the ocean rises, leaving less air near the surface (forming a low-pressure system).
-The air that takes its place warms up and starts rising too.
+A tropical depression forms when the warm air over the ocean rises, leaving less air near the surface (forming a low-pressure system).
+The air that takes its place warms up and starts rising, too.
 The process continues, and the surrounding cooler air swirls in to take its place.
-The warm moist air cools down as it rises, and clouds start forming as a result.
-This whole cloud system slowly rotates and grows as the warm air rising from the ocean's surface continues to feed it.
+The warm, moist air cools down as it rises, and clouds start forming as a result.
+This whole cloud system slowly rotates and grows as the warm air rising from the ocean’s surface continues to feed it.
 As long as the wind speeds do not exceed 38 miles per hour, the system remains a tropical depression.

-Turning Into A Tropical Storm
+2) Turning Into A Tropical Storm

 We already discussed the tropical storm in detail earlier in the article, so I don’t need to add too much additional information in this section.

-Clearly, a tropical storm is much stronger than a topical depression as a result of the higher wind speeds.
-Even though it's not yet seen as a hurricane, its destructive nature should not be underestimated.
+Clearly, a tropical storm is much stronger than a tropical depression as a result of the higher wind speeds.
+Even though it’s not yet seen as a hurricane, its destructive nature should not be underestimated.
 It can still lead to substantial damage and flooding, especially in coastal and surrounding areas.

-A Hurricane Is Formed
+3) A Hurricane Is Formed

 (This is one of the hidden dangers of a hurricane.
 People unfamiliar with hurricanes do not realize that the threat is not over once the first wave of the storm has passed and the eye moves in over a region.